The Ultimate Maui Travel Guide, Updated 2022

 Baldwin Beach Park

 If you’re looking for a very traditional beach experience, Baldwin Beach Park is probably exactly what you’re looking for.
-It’s about a mile and a half long so there’s usually room for everybody.
+It’s about a mile and a half long so it's not overly crowded.

 There's a nice shady tree line right behind the beach, and the water is great for swimming.
 Baldwin Beach Park has full facilities from lifeguards and bathrooms to picnic tables and grill pits.